coderamen666/srd-v3.5-md/epic/epic-spells.md

 -   **Saving Throw:** Will negates
 -   **Spell Resistance:** Yes

-Afflicts the target with a --2 morale penalty on attack rolls, checks, and saving throws.
-For each additional --1 penalty assessed on either the target's attack rolls, checks, or saving throws, increase the Spellcraft DC by +2.
-A character may also develop a spell with this seed that afflicts the target with a --1 penalty on caster level checks, a --1 penalty to an ability score, a --1 penalty to spell resistance, or a --1 penalty to some other aspect of the target.
-For each additional --1 penalty assessed in one of the above categories, increase the Spell-craft DC by +4.
-This seed can afflict a character's ability scores to the point where they reach 0, except for Constitution where 1 is the minimum.
+Afflicts the target with a –2 morale penalty on attack rolls, checks, and saving throws.
+For each additional –1 penalty assessed on either the target’s attack rolls, checks, or saving throws, increase the Spellcraft DC by +2.
+A character may also develop a spell with this seed that afflicts the target with a –1 penalty on caster level checks, a –1 penalty to an ability score, a –1 penalty to spell resistance, or a –1 penalty to some other aspect of the target.
+For each additional –1 penalty assessed in one of the above categories, increase the Spell-craft DC by +4.
+This seed can afflict a character’s ability scores to the point where they reach 0, except for Constitution where 1 is the minimum.
 If a factor is applied to increase the duration of this seed, ability score penalties instead become temporary ability damage.
 If a factor is applied to make the duration permanent, any ability score penalties become permanent ability drain.
-Finally, by increasing the Spellcraft DC by +2, one of the target's senses can be afflicted: sight, smell, hearing, taste, touch, or a special sense the target possesses.
+Finally, by increasing the Spellcraft DC by +2, one of the target’s senses can be afflicted: sight, smell, hearing, taste, touch, or a special sense the target possesses.
-If the target fails its saving throw, the sense selected doesn't function for the spell's duration, with all attendant penalties that apply for losing the specified sense.
+If the target fails its saving throw, the sense selected doesn’t function for the spell’s duration, with all attendant penalties that apply for losing the specified sense.

-### Seed:Animate {#seed-animate}
+### Seed:Animate

 -   Transmutation
 -   **Spellcraft DC:** 25